-As a party to a child custody case, you can file a petition asking for an abduction prevention order.1 If the judge decides that there is a credible risk that the other parent will abduct the child, s/he should grant you an abduction prevention order.2
+One option could be to file a petition asking for an abduction prevention order.1 If the judge decides that there is a credible risk that the other parent will abduct the child, the judge could grant you an abduction prevention order.2

 How could an abduction prevention order help me?